Mitchell – Foster – Young House: Phase 1: c1840 Log Cabin

 The c1840 log cabin was built from pine logs laid horizontally and interlocked with notches on the ends.
 The logs were stacked to a height of eight feet, and the top rail notched to accommodate the ceiling rafters.
 Then logs were stacked for an additional four feet of height to accommodate a nominal amount of room in the attic.
 The attic, likely used for storage and sleeping, was accessed through a hole in the ceiling and a wall mounted ladder.
 The cabin roof was gabled, running north-to-south.

 The old-growth trees used had few limbs (knots) and were straight with little taper.
 The corner notches were not uniformly cut, indicating that each log's corner notch was cut to match the specific cut of the adjoining log to minimize the size of the gap between the logs and reduced the amount of chinking (sticks or rocks) needed to fill the gap.
 The height of trees on the property determined the length of the available logs used in each wall.

 The cabin's corners were set on large stones and additional stones were used for support at other points along the sill (bottom log).

-The cabin was anchored on a fieldstone chimney; with mud applied to seal any gaps in the tight-fitting stones.
+The cabin was anchored on a field-stone chimney; with mud applied to seal any gaps in the tight-fitting stones.
 The fireplace was used for cooking and for heat in the winter.

 There is no evidence that there were windows.
 Specifically, the west wall, where a door was cut in phase 2, was composed of 20’ timbers.
 The entrance door was to the north; where, today, a window is installed.